scribbler00/fastrenewables/README.md

-# fastrenewables
+# Welcome to fastrenewables
 > A framework for transfer learning in the context of renewable timeseries power forecasts.

-This file will become your README and also the index of your documentation.
+We hope this project will help you to get good results for limited data in renewable power forecasts.

 ## Install